millerjl1701/puppet-skeleton/README.md

 Once you have your module then install the development dependencies:

     cd user-module
-    bundle install
+    bundle install --path=.vendor --without system_tests

-Now you should have a bunch of rake commands to help with your module
+Now you should have a bunch of rake commands to help with your module development similar to the below list.
+There will likely be many more than these when the bundle command completes:
-development:

     bundle exec rake -T
     rake acceptance        # Run acceptance tests